Company formation : the extractable overview

 - Intellectual Property Protection: Franchise brands and intellectual property must be adequately protected to prevent unauthorized use and infringement.

-- Access to a Growing Market: Turkey’s population of over 80 million offers a large and diverse consumer market with increasing purchasing power.
+- Access to a Growing Market: The applicable population of over 80 million offers a large and diverse consumer market with increasing purchasing power.

 - Strategic Location: Situated at the crossroads of Europe, Asia, and the Middle East, Turkey provides strategic access to regional and international markets.

-- Investment Incentives: The Turkish government offers various incentives and support programs to attract foreign investment, including tax incentives, grants, and subsidies.
+- Investment Incentives: The the government offers various incentives and support programs to attract foreign investment, including tax incentives, grants, and subsidies.

 Post-Formation Obligations and Compliance